tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

         A(prop) -= P

 Observations:
-- With this modification, the max distance between priorites becomes 2 * P.
+- With this modification, the maximum distance between priorites becomes 2 * P.

-Note also that even during steady state the priority range may increase beyond 2 * P. The scaling introduced here also helps to keep the range bounded.
+Note also that even during steady state the priority range may increase beyond 2 * P. The scaling introduced here  helps to keep the range bounded.
-*[2 might be updated soon to 1]*

 ### Wrinkles